IS Mentoring Program

 - Mentors are provided with guidelines on the roles, competencies, and expectations of the IS Mentoring Program.

-- Participation in the IS Mentoring Program is virtual; meeting in person is encouraged if both partners are attending a conference.
+- Participation in the IS Mentoring Program is virtual; meeting in person is encouraged if possible.

 Annotated list of sources related to mentoring.
 Our text for the group is The Elements of Mentoring by W. Brad Johnson and Charles R. Ridley (Palgrave Macmillan, 2004).